 The WordPress database can be accessed via the PHPMYADMIN tool.
 Your provider will usually give you a website where you can access this program and therefore the database.
 You then enter your database password there and can delete the corresponding entries.

-The database tables of the plugins mostly have the same or a slightly different name.
-You should therefore look at the deleted Plugin remember, write it down if necessary and then search for a corresponding database table in PHPMYADMIN.
+The database tables of the plugins have mostly the same or a slightly modified name.
+Therefore you should look at the deleted Plugin remember, write it down if necessary and then search for a corresponding database table in PHPMYADMIN.

 Delete plugins in the database

 By clicking on the red cross in the table and then confirming with OK, you can delete the corresponding Plugin now complete.
-Always assuming that Plugin has not already deleted this table in advance in the Backend deleted, as is the case with this Plugin is fortunately the case.
-In this case, you would not need an additional table for the Plugin and can be pleased that the programmer of the plugin has done a clean job and has fully implemented the deletion process.
-Backend-level (=administration level) has initiated.
+Always provided that the Plugin has not already deleted this table in advance when deleting it in the Backend deleted as well, as is the case with this Plugin fortunately, this is the case.
+In this case, one would not need an additional table here for the Plugin find and can be pleased that the programmer of the plugin has worked cleanly and has completely limited the deletion process to Backend-level (=administration level) has initiated.

 So if you want to delete WordPress plugins correctly, you should always check the database and never forget the backup.